fireship-io/fireship.io/content/lessons/advanced-firestore-nosql-data-structure-examples/index.md

 ## Group Collection Query

 A group collection query occurs when you want to query a common subcollection across its parent owners.
-For example, you might to get blog posts for all users who wrote a post categorized as _Angular_.
+For example, you might get blog posts for all users who wrote a post categorized as _Angular_.

 It is not possible to make this query via the subcollection.
 The easy solution is to denormalize posts to a root collection, but if that's not possible here's plan B...